HasheebKazi/react_demo/README.md

 ## Introduction

 This is a demo project built using this [tutorial](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) by Maximilian Schwarzmüller and Maximilian Schwarzmüller.
+Topics Include: React Components, WebPack, Component Life Cycle functions, React Hooks...
 <!--
 ## More Info
  -->